 Microsoft Exchange Server 2007

 Microsoft Exchange Server 2007 broke new ground for enterprise-class email in the areas of security, accessibility, performance, availability, and collaboration.
 However, Exchange 2007 is a legacy email platform and has been superseded by Exchange 2010, Exchange 2013, and Exchange 2016.
-Progent's Microsoft-certified messaging professionals can help you maintain your Exchange 2007 environment or can help you upgrade to a later release of Exchange by providing Exchange Server 2016 migration services or Exchange Server 2013 migration consulting.
+Progent's Microsoft-certified messaging professionals can help you maintain your Exchange 2007 environment or can help you upgrade to a later release of Exchange by providing Exchange Server 2019 migration consulting or Exchange Server 2016 migration services.

 New Architecture for Microsoft Exchange Server 2007